tmneth/Hash-Generator/README.md

 Overall, MYSHA performance results are nearly identical to those of SHA256.

-However, MYSHA beats all the function by the average and biggest bitwise difference of 67.57% and 77.34% respectively.
+However, MYSHA beats all the function by the average bitwise difference of 67.57%.

 MYSHA: